VIDEO AND PHONE SESSIONS AVAILABLE

 I view medication as one option in a toolkit filled with many tools.
 When used wisely and in the right circumstances, medication can be a very effective temporary solution to help a child get from point A to B.

-For example, if a teen or tween is so anxious and panic attack-ridden that they can’t leave the house to go to school or therapy, medication may be an excellent option until other interventions (like therapy) can take effect.
+For example, if a teen is so anxious and panic attack-ridden that they can’t leave the house to go to school or therapy, medication may be an excellent option until other interventions (like therapy) can take effect.

 Please note that I do not prescribe medication, but I can refer you to a practitioner who does.
 Also, I’m always happy to collaborate with other service providers so that your child gets the comprehensive care he or she needs.

-Is my child’s therapy confidential?
+Is my teen’s therapy confidential?

-In my experience, the best breakthroughs happen when my tween and teen clients see therapy as a safe place to open up and explore the issues with which they are dealing.
+In my experience, the best breakthroughs happen when my teen clients see therapy as a safe place to open up and explore the issues with which they are dealing.
 This usually happens when my client knows that I won’t share private information with parents.

 Exceptions to this policy include situations where I think the child may harm themselves or others.
-Issues like sex and drug use may also be considered harmful, so we will determine boundaries around what is private and confidential at the beginning of your tween or teen’s therapy.
+Issues like sex and drug use may also be considered harmful, so we will determine boundaries around what is private and confidential at the beginning of your teen’s therapy.

 Beyond this, I will give you general updates about your child’s progress, without breaking confidentiality.